-Tom Frieden's New Venture Fights Two Very Different Health Threats
+Tom Frieden's New Venture Combines 2 Disparate Health Threats

 At CDC, Frieden faced such global threats as the Ebola epidemic and the H1N1 flu pandemic.
 As a political appointee, he submitted his resignation to President Trump in January.
 Prior to his CDC stint, Frieden was Commissioner of Health for New York City under then-Mayor Michael Bloomberg; Frieden ran an anti-tobacco initiative that reduced the city's smoking rate by a third.

-Frieden's new organization — funded by $225 million donated over five years by Bloomberg Philanthropies, the Chan Zuckerberg Initiative and the Bill and Melinda Gates Foundation — has a double focus: to reduce and prevent heart disease and stroke, and to increase worldwide preparedness for fighting epidemics.
+Frieden's new organization — funded by $225 million donated by Bloomberg Philanthropies, the Chan Zuckerberg Initiative and the Bill and Melinda Gates Foundation — has a double focus: to reduce and prevent heart disease and stroke, and to increase worldwide preparedness for fighting epidemics.
 We interviewed Frieden by telephone from New York, where his new office will be located, housed at the global public health organization, Vital Strategies.

 The conversation has been edited for length and clarity.
 The Gates Foundation, as our readers may know, is a funder of NPR.